-COURSE COORDINATOR: (oversees all lectures and labs for A&P):

-Dr. Jordan Clark Office LDB 148 Phone (936) 294-2656 Email jmc124@shsu.edu
+COURSE COORDINATOR: (oversees all lectures and labs for A&P): Dr. Jordan Clark Office LDB 148 Phone (936) 294-2656 Email jmc124@shsu.edu

-COURSE DESCRIPTION: This course is the second of a two-semester sequence of courses addressing the structure and function of the human body and mechanisms for maintaining homeostasis.
+COURSE DESCRIPTION: This course is the first of a two-semester sequence of courses addressing the structure and function of the human body and mechanisms for maintaining homeostasis.
 Emphasis will be given to aspects relevant to medical science.
-The second semester will focus on the anatomy and physiology of cardiovascular, respiratory, renal, digestive, and reproductive systems.
-In the laboratory, students will examine human anatomy through histology, anatomical models and mammal dissections.
+The first semester will focus on the anatomy and physiology of human cells, tissues and systems including the integumentary, skeletal, muscular and nervous systems.
+In the laboratory, students will examine human anatomy through histological and skeletal preparations, as well as through dissection of mammals.
 Physiological lab experiments and/or computer simulation exercises will also be conducted.

-Prerequisites: A grade of C or higher in BIOL2403.
-Demonstrated college-level readiness in reading, writing, and math.
+Prerequisites: Demonstrated college-level readiness in reading, writing, and math.